 Call to order

-Call roll of officers and member departments
+Call roll of officers, members and associate members

 Reading and approval of meeting minutes

 Reading of communications, notices, and bills